Blog

 I Spend $500/Month on Uber for Work: Why the Math Doesn't Work

 I don't drive.
 So I spend $500/month on rideshare for 3 days of work.
 That's 1/4 of my income.
-Driver small talk drains 3-4 spoons before my shift starts.
+Driver small talk drains 3-4 energy before my shift starts.
 The financial and energy math doesn't work.

 See Full Post